What you need to know about HD Radio®

 In addition to duplicating their analog programming with an HD Radio broadcast, stations can subdivide the digital portion of their signal.
 This allows a station to "multicast" — that is, broadcast two or more programs simultaneously.
 Listeners might have a choice of, say, a sports game or music.
 These additional channels can only be received on an HD Radio tuner.
 But just as cable TV allowed specialized networks to flourish, multicasting provides the potential for stations to offer more niche programming — ultimately giving the listener a greater variety of formats to choose from.

-The technology behind HD Radio
+The technology behind HD Radio signals

-A company called iBiquity Digital has created the technology to make this happen.
+A company called iBiquity Digital created the technology to make this happen.
 They license this technology to radio stations and consumer electronics manufacturers.

 How does it work?